Dan Brown makes late birdies for a 1-shot lead over Shane Lowry in wind-challenged British Open

 Justin Leonard, a winner at Royal Troon in 1997, returned for the first time since 2016 and was given the honor of the opening tee shot with the shiny claret jug positioned nearby on a podium.
 He had an 80, one of 12 rounds of 80 or higher.

-That included John Daly, who made 8 on the last hole.
-It also included Cameron Smith, the Open champion from two years ago at St. Andrews.

-The back is longer and typically plays into a strong wind.
-It was the opposite direction for the early going and still caused its share of problems.

-It was a nightmare for McIlroy, who was hopeful of one last chance this year to end his drought in the majors that dates 10 years.
-Now he's hopeful of sticking around for the weekend.
+He was hopeful of one last chance this year to end his drought in the majors that dates 10 years.
+Now McIlroy only wants to make it to the weekend.
 He took two to get of a bunker on the Postage Stamp, and then sent his drive on the 11th over the railroad tracks and out-of-bounds.
 He couldn't solve the wind.

 “You play your practice rounds, and you try to come up with a strategy that you think is going to get you around the golf course.
 Then when the wind is like that other options present themselves, and you start to second guess yourself a little bit,” McIlroy said.